AmiraKhNj/ResearchPro-Hypothesis/README.md

 # ResearchPro-Hypothesis
-It is an open source website for generating Hypothesis
+It is an open source website for generating Hypothesis and Reserch Titles Suggestions